 1. Be Clear With Rules

-While technology can be fun for students, classroom tools shouldn’t be used for communicating with peers the same way Facebook or Instagram is—the focus should always be on education.
+While technology can be fun for students, classroom tools shouldn’t be used for communicating with peers the same way Facebook, Snapchat or Instagram are—the focus should always be on education.

 Avoid this potential pitfall by hosting a class brainstorming session, where students help create the technology rules.
 This process will give them a sense of ownership and empower them to follow the rules that they created, as well as encourage peers who aren’t following the rules, to do the same.
 Some basic rules to include are: